-We continue to manage business costs to appropriately reflect the declining state of Suboxone revenue, the marketing and sales costs related to Sympazan and other external factors affecting our business, including the continuing impact of the COVID-19 pandemic, as we continue to focus on our core business:
+We will continue to manage business costs to appropriately reflect the declining state of Suboxone revenue, the marketing and sales costs related to Sympazan and other external factors affecting our business, including the continuing impact of the COVID-19 pandemic, as we continue to focus on our core business:

-- Seeking to obtain the approval and subsequent launch of Libervant, subject to approval by the FDA for U.S. market access, which cannot be assured; - Continuing the development of AQST-109 and AQST-108 along the 505(b)(2) pathway; and - Growing the revenue contribution from Sympazan as a first step to position Aquestive in the epilepsy community.
+- Seeking to obtain the approval and subsequent launch of Libervant, subject to approval by the FDA for U.S. market access, which cannot be assured: - · Continuing the development of AQST-108-SF and AQST-109-SF along the 505(b)(2) pathway; and - Growing the revenue contribution from Sympazan as a first step to position Aquestive in the epilepsy community.